geld-tech/services-availability-dashboard/README.md

 ### Docker

-Installation on Docker is similar to the base image, CentOS or Ubuntu, but with the difference of the following as pre-requisites.
+Installation on Docker is similar to the base image, CentOS or Ubuntu, but with the following differences pre-requisites.

 * Install Python and wget (if not installed yet)
   * CentOS-based image: `yum install -y python wget`